renatodev92/Calculaladora.io/README.md

 # Smart-Calculator.io
- Calculator project made with the technologies: javascript, css, html and bootstrap.
+ Calculator project made with the technologies: javascript, css and html.